 With over 1.5 million acres, the Willamette National Forest is home to eight wilderness areas, including the popular Three Sisters Wilderness and Mt.
-Jefferson Wilderness, epic mountain biking trails, a variety of backpacking and day hiking opportunities, waterfalls, wildflowers, boating, swimming and much more!
-The varied landscape of high mountains, narrow canyons, cascading streams, and wooded slopes offer excellent opportunities for visitors and make the Forest valuable for many purposes.
+Jefferson Wilderness, a variety of backpacking and day hiking opportunities, waterfalls, wildflowers, mountain biking trails, boating, swimming and much more!
+The varied landscape of high mountains, narrow canyons, cascading streams, and wooded slopes offers excellent opportunities for visitors and make the forest valuable for many purposes.

 We strive to offer areas in the forest where everyone can experience the many natural wonders the area has to offer.
 Watch our accessible adventure videos to learn where you can find accessible trails, viewpoints, and other adventures.
 See all our Accessible Adventure Videos.